 - Even in games where he wasn't the Big Bad, Shao Kahn never answered to anyone until MK11 when he becomes one of Kronika's minions in exchange for being restored to the throne of Outworld.

 - In Aftermath he becomes The Dragon to Shang Tsung's Big Bad instead of the other way around.
-Unfortuantely since Tsung is such a great manipulator, Kahn doesn't realize this until he's on the cusp of victory, and.... doesn't take it well when the news is broken to him.
+Unfortunately, Tsung is such a great manipulator that Kahn doesn't realize it until he's on the cusp of victory... and doesn't take it well when the news are broken to him.

 - Didn't Think This Through: At the ending chapter of Aftermath, Shang Tsung has absorbed the souls of two gods, the soul of the avatar of the Great Spirit, and is wearing a soul-infused crown with the power to control the flow of time.
 Moreso, Shang Tsung is (and always has been) openly untrustworthy and only barely ever hid his greater ambitions.
 Shao Kahn still somehow thinks Tsung works for him, and immediately begins throwing his weight around when it feels like he's not getting his due respect.
 What happens next isn't hard to figure out.

 - He sends Skarlet after Spawn rather than face him himself.
 Although Skarlet sincerely believes Shao Kahn trusts her to come out on top, Spawn notes he has sent her to death merely to assess Spawn's full strength for his inevitable fight with him.

 - Despite all his rhetoric about the weak serving the strong, he only got his job as Emperor by poisoning the guy who had it first, since he was too frightened to face him in a straight fight.